 In circumstances where people may be vulnerable, or have to depend on others, there is a need to ensure that their rights, freedoms and dignity are promoted and protected.
 Through support and advocacy the will and preference of a person can be heard and acted on; independently of family, service provider or systems interests.

 Sage Advocacy clg is governed by a constitution and a Board which is chaired by solicitor and former Law Reform Commissioner, Patricia Rickard-Clarke.
-A series of Board sub-committees oversees the work of the service.
-A process of registering with the Charities Regulatory Authority is underway.Read More
+A series of Board Committees oversees the work of the service.

 For Sage Advocacy to do the job that is expected of us we need to be independent of family, provider and systems interests.
 While our approach is to collaborate, where possible, we do also need to challenge, where necessary.
 We may also, from time to time, get our approach wrong simply because we are often last rather than first responders and situations are often quite complex by the time we are asked to become involved.